- What is Osteoarthritis?

 When it comes to osteoarthritis the most commonly affected part of the foot is the big toe.
 The big toes endure more pressure because of walking and any number of sports, leading to stiffer joints, resulting in difficulties walking.
 The symptoms at the beginning are a stiff feet.
 This is a result of the cartilage between the joints starting to lose its elasticity.

 Over time, that cartilage begins to break down, leading to the joints in the foot becoming inflamed.
 Inflammation can cause distinct pain, along with bunions, hammertoes and other feet deformities, which are other indicators of the onset of osteoarthritis.
 Do not ignore these signs and it is highly recommended that a person seek medical advice if they begin to notice these issues.
 There are a number of fields in which experts can help: podiatry, rheumatology, physiotherapy and, of course, your GP.
+A podiatrist will also be able to offer help regarding footwear and in identifying the best shoes for arthritic knees.

 Anatomy of the feet